Younus Rana: Post-playing career

 While playing, Younus also trained to become referee in 1971, and refereed several matches at the National Football Championship in the 1980s.
 From 1981 onwards, he turned his attention to coaching, and was coach of the Multan team that won the 1981 National Youth Championship under the captaincy of Sharafat Ali.

 After earning the coaching diploma from German Bert Trautmann, Rana was appointed as head coach of the Pakistan national team in 1981.
 After leading the team at the 1981 King's Cup held in Thailand, Rana led the national team (named as Pakistan Greens) in the 1982 Quaid-e-Azam International Tournament and Bangladesh President Gold Cup the same year.
+In 1983, he coached the Pakistan national team for the matches against the touring Southwest German FA team.
 His second stint as national coach came in April 1987, during the 1988 Summer Olympics Asian Qualifiers.
 He later served as assistant coach of the national team following the 1987 Quaid-e-Azam International Tournament in September 1987 till 1989 under head coach Burkhard Ziese.

 In 2003, Rana served as head coach of the PTCL departmental team at the last edition of the National Football Championship, and from 2004 onwards at the Pakistan Premier League.